taobig/yii2-app-basic-improve/README.md

 **Install via Composer**
 If you do not have Composer, you may install it refer to [getcomposer.org](https://getcomposer.org/download/).

-In order to use Docker-Toolbox, you must download this project to `$HOME`($HOME on *nix or %USERPROFILE% on Windows.).
+In order to use Docker-Toolbox, you must download this project to `$HOME`($HOME on *nix or %USERPROFILE% on Windows).

 You can then install this project template using the following command:
 ```